Diesel Production Costs - Q2 2023

 This report approaches an economic analysis for Very-Low Sulfur Diesel (VLSD) production via a hydrotreating process in the United States.
 In this process, a high-sulfur diesel feed is passed through a fixed-bed catalytic reactor, where sulfur and nitrogen impurities are reacted with hydrogen and converted into hydrogen sulfide and ammonia.
 The reactor effluent is then subjected to a sequence of separation steps, so that Very-Low Sulfur Diesel (50 ppm sulfur) is obtained as the final product.

-The cost analyses presented in the report Diesel E72A target a 1,500 kta (kilometric tons per annum) United States-based plant.
+The cost analyses presented in this report target a 1,500 kta (kilo metric ton per annum per annum) United States-based plant.
 For those interested in cost analyses considering other plant capacities and/or locations, Intratec offers a customized analysis as an optional feature.

 Ultra-Low Sulfur Diesel Production from Low Sulfur Diesel (S Zorb)